Uzbeks in China

 Uzbeks (乌孜别克族 (Wūzībiékèzú); O‘zbeklar) are one of the 56 officially recognized ethnic groups in China.
 The total population of China's Uzbeks in 2021 was 12,742, scattered in Yining, Tacheng, Ürümqi, and Yarkant in Xinjiang.
 Most of them live in urban areas and a few in rural areas.
-The Danangou Uzbek Township is the only Uzbek township in Changji Hui Autonomous Prefecture, Xinjiang, China.
+The Danangou Uzbek Township, located in Changji Hui Autonomous Prefecture, is the only township designated for Uzbeks in China.
 The Uzbeks in southern Xinjiang speak Uyghur because they have lived amongst the Uyghurs for a long time, and the Uzbeks in the pastoral areas of northern Xinjiang speak Kazakh.

 History

 The history of Uzbeks in China dates back to the time of the Golden Horde, which existed in Central Asia and parts of China from the 13th to the 15th centuries.
 Many Uzbeks in China are descendants of merchants who traveled along the Silk Road, while others arrived in the 1750s following historical events in the region.